 A push for industry

 The area looked very different before the construction of the locks and the two large power plants; the water was ever-present and there was a constant roaring from the falls.
 The river has been used to generate power in mills for hundreds of years.
 During the 1700s and 1800s the smaller mills grew larger and the little town grew in population.

 June every day at 15.00 (3 pm.) from 15th of June

 July every day at 15.00 (3 pm.)

-The falls are lit up twice a year - during the last evening of the town fair in July (Fallens dagar) and New Year´s Eve.
+The falls are lit up twice a year - during the last evening of the town festival between 17th - 19th of July (Waterfall Days) and at New Year´s Eve.

 Psst!
 Did you know..
 When the sluice gates are open, 300 000 litres of water pour through the gates - every second!